 Runtime performance

 Improved collaboration between facilities

+Cleaner interfaces and structure allowing faster development

 Overall, a more modular team structure will yield a more modular software design and will mitigate the current knowledge silos within the collaboration.
 This is essential for long-term project success, adequate support of key concepts of neutron data processing, and reduction of duplicate functionality within the framework.
 Eventually this will enable faster development of facility/technique/instrument-specific functionality based on stable core functionality.